 But Richard's older brother, Henry, is infuriated by his sibling's newfound fame.
 Soon it becomes clear that the biggest threat to Richard's life may not be rebel or French armies, but his own family...

 'A rip-roaring epic, filled with arrows and spattered with blood.
 Gird yourself with mail when you start.'
 Paul Finch 'Ben's deeply authoritative depiction of the time is delivered in a deft manner.'
 Simon Scarrow

 Grabs you from the start and never lets go.
 Thrilling action combines with historical authenticity to summon up a whole world in a sweeping tale of politics and war.
 A triumph! - Harry Sidebottom on CLASH OF EMPIRES

 It's a broad canvas Kane is painting on, but he does it with vivid colours and, like the Romans themselves, he can show great admiration for a Greek enemy and still kick them in the balls - Robert Low on CLASH OF EMPIRES

 Kenya born, Irish by blood and UK resident, Ben Kane's passion for history has seen him change career from veterinary medicine to writing, and taken him to more than 60 countries, and all 7 continents.
 During his travels and subsequent research, including walking hundreds of miles in complete Roman military gear, he has learned much about the Romans and the way they lived.
 Ten of his thirteen novels have been Sunday Times top ten bestsellers, and his books are published in twelve languages; a million copies have sold worldwide.
 In 2016, his research was recognised by Bristol University with an honorary Doctor of Letters degree.
-Kane lives in Somerset with his wife and children, where he writes full time.
+Kane lives in Somerset, where he writes full time.